ADN Programs Los Angeles, CA

 Program Cost

-California residents pay $46 per unit for classes.
+California residents pay $46 per unit.
 Additional expenses will include uniforms, textbooks, background, and malpractice insurance.

 Los Angeles Harbor College